 To read full judgement please click here.

-The above discussed case has set a new precedent when it comes to dealing with design of a new product.
-In the present case, even though the plaintiffs design was registered in different countries they never got the benefit of such a registration as the court thoroughly went through the argument of being a new and innovative designed product.
-The court reasoned that to be new and original there should be significant change in the existing design.
+The case has set a new precedent when it comes to dealing with the design of a new product.
+In the present case, even though the plaintiff’s design was registered in different countries they never got the benefit of such registration as the court thoroughly went through the argument of being a new and innovative designed product.
+The court reasoned that to be new and original there should be a significant change in the existing design.

 Even to figure out if the product was available in the public domain the court looked at all the design aspects that were available publicly.
 While citing the design elements found on the website of holey shoes the court reasoned as the designs were of similar nature that was enough to prove its prior existence.